 Trade Gold Trading

-Learn Gold Trading Online Free Tutorials
+Learn Gold Trading Online Tutorials

 Methods of Setting Stop Loss Commodity Trading Orders In Commodities

-Traders using a commodities trading system must have mathematical calculations that reveal where the order must be placed.
+Traders using a commodities system must have mathematical calculations that reveal where the order must be placed.

-To set a stop loss order it is best to use one of the following methods:
+To set a stop loss order it's best to use one of the following techniques:

-1. Percentage of commodity account balance
+1. Percent of Commodity account balance

 Example:

-If a commodity trader has a $100,000 account and is willing to risk 2% then the position size of the trade that they will open for Commodity Trading will be determined by this 2% stop loss level.
+If a trader has a $100,000 account and is willing to risk 2% then the position size of the trade that they will open for Commodity Trading will be determined by this 2% stop loss level.

 Another way of setting stop loss commodity orders is to use supports and resistance levels, on the trading charts.

-Given that stop loss commodity orders tend to congregate at key points, when one of these levels is touched by the commodities price, others are set off, like dominos.
+Given that stop loss commodity orders tend to congregate at key points, when one of these levels is touched by the commodities trading price, others are set off, like dominos.
 Stop loss orders tend to accumulate just above or below the resistance or support levels, respectively.

 Stop Loss Commodity Trading Order level using a resistance level